open-ortho/open-ortho.github.io/_pages/academia.md

    2. Can they provide access to all clinical data via HL7?
 5. Work with computer science or biomedical engineering students to develop the missing connections, always making sure that the clinical data is transferred making use of open standards.
 6. Publish this work both in peer-reviewed journals, and publish the code on Github, making it open-source, so that other instututions and other vendors can benefit from it.
+7. Any research project that requires researchers to import and clean up clinical data should then save this data back into an open standard (DICOM if it's image related, HL7 otherwise).
+This will make your pool of clinical data grow, research after research, using funding received from grants.
+As this pool grows, you will be able to profit from it.
 7. Teach students the basics of clinical data and how it should be managed in the practice.
 This is very important and can have a significant impact in the future of the profession.